13 Ways to Repair a Sexless Marriage Without Forcing Sex

 A sexless marriage improves faster when closeness becomes a habit, not an occasional effort.

-7. Talk Honestly About Your Sexual Needs Without Blame
+7. Express Sexual Needs Without Criticism or Blame

 A common reason a sexless marriage continues is that both partners stay silent about what they need.
 Many people avoid the topic because they worry it will start a fight or hurt their partner’s feelings.
 But honest, calm communication is one of the most effective ways to fix a sexless marriage.